-Weekly Program Plans posted with a variety of educator planned activities that will be added to throughout the week as the children expand on the activities or move forward in new directions.

-- The number of transitions during the day are limited; children do not spend a lot of time lining up or waiting for activities to take place. - Times when the child takes the lead in planning the activity and times when the educator builds on observations to develop and implement activities that support each child to stretch his/her skills and abilities.
+- Weekly Program Plans posted with a variety of educator planned activities that will be added to throughout the week as the children expand on the activities or move forward in new directions. - The number of transitions during the day are limited; children do not spend a lot of time lining up or waiting for activities to take place. - Times when the child takes the lead in planning the activity and times when the educator builds on observations to develop and implement activities that support each child to stretch his/her skills and abilities.

-6) Provide many opportunities for a range of experiences that support each child's learning and development.
+6) Provide many opportunities for a range of experiences that support each child's learning and development, incorporating children's individual support plans as necessary.
+You will see: